AtomSDK/atomsdk-demo-mac/README.md

 ## Compatibility
 * Compatible with Xcode 11 and OS X 10.12 and later
-* Compatible with ATOM SDK Version 3.0 and onwards
+* Compatible with ATOM SDK Version 5.0 and onwards

 ## Supported Protocols
 * IPSec
+* IKEv2
+* TCP
+* UDP

 ## SDK Installation
-Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/4.0.0/AtomSDK.zip).

 ### CocoaPods